 - clickable ad banners

-- poll results
+- survey results

-- RSS content
+- RSS content excerpts

-- social media sharing buttons
+- social media buttons

 - administrative forms (e.g. login, register, etc.)

-(Widgets make managing and using WordPress easier)
+(Widgets help make managing and using WordPress easier)

 Most WordPress Themes Support Widgetized Layouts